andrewjc2000/Mecha_Holden/README.md

 # Mecha Holden

-To function, this bot required server chatlog files created by DiscordChatExporter, a 3rd party program. https://github.com/Tyrrrz/DiscordChatExporter
+To function, this bot requires server chatlog files created by DiscordChatExporter, a 3rd party program. https://github.com/Tyrrrz/DiscordChatExporter

 However, it should function with the log currently stored as GT22.csv